We’re a company that builds social sharing tools, so we understand why you may need to search old tweets.

 - Go to https://twitter.com/search-advanced

 - To search by topic, type in your keywords using the available fields.
-You can search for tweets containing a close match to a word or phrase, tweets containing only an exact match for your specified phrase, or tweets containing specified hashtags.
+You can search for tweets containing a close match to a word or phrase, tweets containing only an exact match for your specified phrase, tweets excluding certain words, tweets in a certain language, or tweets containing a specific hashtag.

 - If you’re using Advanced Search to find tweets sent during certain dates, use the “Dates” fields to enter the starting and ending date for the period you want to search.